Employee Development: Who, How & What You Need to Know

 Developing your employees and turning them into learning machines that will benefit your company from now until the future is kind of a no-brainer.
-Surprisingly, not every company focuses the attention they should on employee development or on-the-job learning.
+Surprisingly, not every company focuses the attention they should on employee development or career development.
 Here is a great list of statistics that prove why, when and how you should start bringing employee development into the workplace.

 Your employees are already learning anyway.
-Why not make it easier for them?
+Why not make it easier for them to acquire new skills?
 More than 70% of learning occurs informally, while on the job. (source) 65% of organizations often assign employee development opportunities informally.

-Did you know your company can boost its employer brand just by showing off its learning prowess?
-Over 50% Millennials say that opportunities for career progression make an employer attractive. (source)
+Did you know your company can boost employee engagement just by showing off its learning prowess?
+Over 50% Millennials say that development plans make an employer attractive. (source)

-Boost your bottom line: Companies investing $1,500 or more per employee per year on training average 24% higher profit margins than companies with lower yearly training investments.
+Boost your bottom line: Companies investing $1,500 or more per employee per year on development programs average 24% higher profit margins than companies with lower yearly training investments.

 While just 9% of employees want more challenging work, these could be your future leaders in the making.
 Invest in employee development for all and let the diamonds in the rough shine brightly! (source)

-85% of HR Pros state that the employee’s supervisor takes a leading role in formally measuring the outcomes of employee development.
+85% of human resources professionals state that the employee’s supervisor takes a leading role in formally measuring the outcomes of employee development.
 Relations between management and HR professionals can always improve.
 Collaborating on employee development is a great project with which to increase communication!

-52% of HR professionals report that employees are encouraged to set their own development goals.
-This means you can gain a competitive edge on your competition by simply allowing your employees to set their own development goals. (source)
+52% of human resources professionals report that employees are encouraged to set their own development goals.
+This means you can gain a competitive edge on your competition by simply allowing your employees to set their own development goals. (source

 Opportunities to learn are few and far between!
 The good news is that nearly 25% of employees want more opportunities.
 Providing learning opportunities for your people is a sure way to increase engagement with at least 1 out of 4 employees. (source)